UnrealAkama/makecloud.dev/content/docs/settings.md

 ## storage_bucket

 `storage_bucket` controls the name of the S3 bucket that will be used to store the cache, stored logs for runs, and transfering files.
 The AWS credentials that Makecloud uses must have access to list objects, get objects, and put objects.

+## bucket_region

+`bucket_region` selects which region the `storage_bucket` is in, if it's not correct, the most common error is that source fails to upload and download correctly.

 ## aws_security_group